-The Kangaroo Island mob at Melbourne Zoo are one of the many marsupial species native to Australia.
+Kangaroo Island Kangaroos are one of many marsupial species native to Australia.

-They are native to Kangaroo Island in South Australia, where winters can be cold, so they have a thicker and denser fur than species found in warmer parts of the continent.
+Kangaroo Island Kangaroos come from Kangaroo Island in South Australia, where winters can be cold, so they have thicker fur than species found in warmer parts of the continent.

-The tiny newborns only spend 31 days in the womb, then when they’re about the size of a jelly bean they crawl from the birth canal up to the pouch.
+- Newborns spend 31 days in the womb.
+When they’re about the size of a jelly bean, they crawl from the birth canal up to the pouch.

-Like other macropods, this species can have a joey at foot and a new joey in the pouch, providing different strengths of milk for each of them.
+- Like other macropods, they can have a joey at their feet and a new joey in the pouch, providing different strengths of milk for each!